AbhijeetSrivastav/AbhijeetSrivastav/README.md

   </p>

   <p>
-    I am founder of a Indian developer and computer enthusiasts community , Techneophyte
+    I founded a community for AI and Data Science enthusiast named "NeuralWay"
   </p>